Buscar Close Search

 Rotations

-Our two-year clinical track is principally organized around inpatient consultation rotations coupled with a weekly outpatient clinic.
-There are four separate ID consult services spread across our two clinical campuses: General ID (one at the University campus, the other at the Memorial campus), Transplant ID, and a service devoted to patients with HIV and solid-organ tumors.
-Clinical rotations occur at two locations: The University campus and Memorial campus, each reflecting different services provided within those facilities.
+Our two-year clinical track is principally organized around inpatient consultation rotations and a weekly outpatient clinic.
+There are four separate ID consult services spread across our two clinical campuses: General ID (two at the University/North Pavilion campus, the other at the Memorial campus) and Transplant ID.
+Clinical rotations occur at three locations: The University campus, the North Pavilion campus (which is adjacent to the University main campus), and the Memorial campus, each reflecting different services provided within those facilities.

-The University General ID service covers all patients referred to the University campus hospital, which is a high-acuity, Level 1 trauma facility that serves as the academic referral hospital for healthcare facilities in central Massachusetts, northern Connecticut and Rhode Island, and southern New Hampshire and Vermont.
-Cases are often multidisciplinary and complex.
-In addition to general medical and surgical consults, the Gen ID service commonly provides consultation to patients with complex orthopedic issues, as well as those on the neurologic or psychiatric inpatient services.
-The University campus has six intensive care units, and the Gen ID service staffs those from the general, neurosurgical, and cardiothoracic surgical ICUs, in addition to the coronary care unit.
-This is often our busiest service, with a census between 15 and 25 and approximately 5 new consults per day on average.
+This high-volume service at the University campus, a Level 1 trauma and academic referral center for central Massachusetts, northern Connecticut, Rhode Island, and southern New Hampshire/Vermont, manages complex multidisciplinary cases.
+In addition to general medical and surgical consults, the General ID service commonly provides consultation to patients with complex orthopedic issues, as well as those on the neurologic or psychiatric inpatient services.
+The University campus has six intensive care units, and the General ID service staff those from the general, neurosurgical, and cardiothoracic surgical ICUs, in addition to the coronary care unit.
+This is often our busiest service, with a census between 15 and 25, and approximately 5 new consults per day on average.

 Transplant Infectious Diseases, University Campus